KristianKermedchiev/Softuni-JavaScript/05.Arrays Advanced/README.md

 In this lecture we covered the following topics:

-Arrays Advanced
+Objects and Classes

+• Objects (definition, properties and methods);

+• Reference vs. Value Types;

-• Array Functionality;
+• JSON;

-• Array Operations (push, pop, shift, unshift, filtering and transforming elements);

-• Sorting Arrays.
+• Classes.